cloudnativetrainings/trainings/servicemesh/live.md

 the proxys are called the "data plane" telemetry, pilot,... is called the "control plane"

+# start with some slides which show the issue on communication doing microservices

 # Routing
 1. hellow world
 2. http header routing